-F.11 Movement of Independent Brigades or Units
+E.2 Movement of Independent Brigades or Units

-Each player could have some Brigades, or rather Units, which are independent: they are often detachments of light infantry or light cavalry and are generally identifiable by their dark green picture frame on the "Order of Battle" (at the end of the Game Rulebook) and the "Orders / Organisation Sheets".
-To help the player, all independent units are listed at the
+Each player could have some Brigades, or rather Units, which are independent: they are often detachments of light infantry or light cavalry and are generally identifiable by their dark green picture frame on the "Order of Battle" (at the end of the Game Rulebook).

+To help the player, all independent units are listed at the beginning of each scenario.